techidaily/site-youtube-web/source/_posts/aster-your-stream-utilizing-youtubes-av1-technology.md

 ![giant techs behind av1](https://images.wondershare.com/filmora/article-images/2022/11/av1-settings-on-youtube-4.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fZTlPdOFNmo?si=Ym8p7ayV1gtNzzXj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Also, these days, with a format that provides a much smaller workload for internet providers.
 Their today focus is, that AV1 can reach the quality but can get the job done with 20% more efficiency.
 Then, with AV1 encoding, a "standard" 4K movie will be much more accessible than it is now.
 These are some more reasons why you should choose AV1.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/gSKkJrJ57EA?si=WDOmInPE9EgQa_tB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1\.
 Royalty-free